I bet you must have heard “influencer marketing” at least once if you, by any chance, do anything related to marketing.

 There are pros and cons for each of them.

 For example, macro influencer reaches out to a vast number of a target audience and brings in colossal ROI and traffic.

 But on the other side, you use a micro influencer, when you narrow down the market, and when you want to have all the shebang with the budget, a micro influencer is the best choice to make.

 Since I’ve talked a lot about all the critical aspects of influencer marketing, here are some quick tips, before I say goodbye:

 - Identify micro and macro influencers who belong in your niche and who can affect it.

 - Create your campaign around a story and story should involve that influencer.

 - Spot on the analytics and see how influencer marketing is affecting your audience.

-- Make sure that social media features the campaign on all important handles e.g. YouTube, Facebook and Instagram etc.
+- Make sure that social media features the campaign on all great handles, e.g. YouTube, Facebook, and Instagram, etc.

 - Make sure that you run social media and Google ads based on the campaign